kumahq/kuma-website/docs/docs/1.1.4/storage/README.md

 - rename directory appropriately
 - include appropriate files only
 - remove this file (the current file)
-- directory name possibility: "Components"?
+- directory name possibility: "Components"? hrm, have deleted and moved a lot of files since that suggestion.
+"Storage"?